 - Publishing choices – where to publish, conventional or self-publishing (incl. marketing tips and advice on referencing, formatting, look and feel, contracts, etc.)

-IF YOU NEED ADVICE, OR WOULD LIKE TO ARRANGE AN ONLINE PRESENTATION/WORKSHOP ON ANY OF THESE TOPICS FOR YOUR INSTITUTION, LIBRARY, STAFF AND/OR STUDENTS, CORPORATE OR NGO, INTEREST GROUP, ETC., please complete the form below.
+DO YOU NEED ADVICE, OR WOULD YOU LIKE TO ARRANGE A WEBINAR/WORKSHOP ON ANY OF THESE TOPICS FOR YOUR INSTITUTION, LIBRARY, STAFF AND/OR STUDENTS, OR CORPORATE, NGO, OR INTEREST GROUPS, ETC.?
+FOR ASSISTANCE, PLEASE COMPLETE THE FORM BELOW OR EMAIL Denise.Nicholson@scholarlyhorizons.com FOR A QUOTATION.

 Scholarly Publishing and Deceptive Publishing Practices